Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Available Tools and Datasets

-Based on the results of our analysis it becomes evident that the seamless support of network simulators (like ns-3) and \ac{SDR} platforms for research of \ac{ML}-based solutions for WiFi is of great importance.
-We have observed the first research frameworks which aim to simplify the integration of \ac{ML} and WiFi.
-The general role of network simulators for bridging the gap between \ac{ML} and communications systems like WiFi is discussed by Wilhelmi et al.~\cite{wilhelmi2021usage}.
-Specifically, the authors present possible workflows for \ac{ML} in networking and how to use existing tools.
-Among these is ns3-gym~\cite{gawlowicz2019ns3gym} -- a software framework enabling the design of \ac{RL}-driven solutions for communication networks.
-It is based on the OpenAI Gym toolkit\footnote{\url{https://gym.openai.com}} and provides an extension to the ns-3 network simulator.
-With ns3-gym it is possible to use any simulated communication network (e.g., mixed WiFi and \ac{LTE}) as a Gym environment so that \ac{RL} agents can control the behavior of network protocols.
+Based on the results of our analysis, it becomes evident that the seamless support of network simulators (like ns-3) and \ac{SDR} platforms for research of \ac{ML}-based solutions for Wi-Fi is of great importance.
+We have observed the first research frameworks which aim to simplify the integration of \ac{ML} and Wi-Fi.
+The general role of network simulators for bridging the gap between \ac{ML} and communications systems like Wi-Fi is discussed by Wilhelmi et al.~\cite{wilhelmi2021usage}, where possible workflows for \ac{ML} in networking and the use of existing tools is presented.
+Among these is ns3-gym, a software framework enabling the design of \ac{RL}-driven solutions for communication networks, proposed by Gawlowicz et al. ~\cite{gawlowicz2019ns3gym}.
+This framework is based on the OpenAI Gym toolkit\footnote{\url{https://gym.openai.com}} and provides an extension to the ns-3 network simulator (Figure~\ref{fig:ns3gymarch}).
+With ns3-gym, it is possible to use any simulated communication network (e.g., mixed Wi-Fi and \ac{LTE}) as a Gym environment so that \ac{RL} agents can control the behavior of network protocols.
 OpenAI Gym has also been integrated with Veins~\cite{sommer2011bidirectionally}, a popular open source vehicular networking simulator based on OMNeT++.
-The resulting VeinsGym~\cite{schettler2020how} supports the use of \ac{ML} both at the protocol as well as at the application level.
-Recently, \textcite{yin2020ns3} proposed ns3-ai, which offers the same functionality as ns3-gym bu butter performance by using shared memory for interprocess communication when running both the simulation and the Gym agent locally.
-GrGym~\cite{zubow2021grgym} is similar but it builds on the GNU Radio\footnote{\url{https://www.gnuradio.org}} signal processing platform, which allows integrating any GNU Radio program as an environment in the Gym framework by exposing its state and control parameters for the agent’s learning purposes.
-In contrast to ns3-gym, GrGym allows the WiFi network to be a real testbed consisting of SDR nodes performing real transmissions over the air.
+The resulting VeinsGym~\cite{schettler2020how} supports \ac{ML} both at the protocol as well as at the application level. \textcite{yin2020ns3} provide ns3-ai, which offers the same functionality as ns3-gym but better performance by using shared memory for inter-process communication when running both the simulation and the Gym agent locally.
+GrGym~\cite{zubow2021grgym} is a similar framework, but it builds on the GNU Radio\footnote{\url{https://www.gnuradio.org}} signal processing platform.
+Any GNU Radio program can be integrated as an environment in the Gym framework (Figure~\ref{fig:grgymarch}) by exposing its state and control parameters for the agent's learning purposes.
+In contrast to ns3-gym, GrGym allows the Wi-Fi network to be a real testbed consisting of SDR nodes performing real transmissions over the air.
 This enables studying the performance of an ML-based solution under real channel and interference conditions.
 The downside is the higher effort required to setup a network as well as the lack of reproducibility.
-Finally, Komondor~\cite{barrachina2019komondor} is another network simulator which already supports a subset of the 802.11ax standard.
-It was designed for simulating complex environments in next-generation WiFi networks with direct \ac{ML} support.
-The authors identify several use-cases and present \ac{ML}-based solutions.
+Finally, Komondor\footnote{\url{https://github.com/wn-upf/Komondor}} is another network simulator which supports a subset of the 802.11ax standard.
+This tool is designed for simulating complex environments in next-generation Wi-Fi networks with direct \ac{ML} support. \textcite{barrachina2019komondor} identify several use cases and present \ac{ML}-based solutions using Komondor.